The History of Port Ginesta

 Port Ginesta Marina is one of the largest marinas in Spain.
 It is in the district of Sitges, just south of Barcelona, the capital of Catalonia.
 This marina has over 1500 boats and yachts.
 Port Ginesta tends to be a place people visit when thinking of commissioning boats and yachts, and they aim to use them in the Mediterranean rather than the holiday resort it is.

-Many people come to Port Ginesta near the sleepy Catalonian town of Garraf, which sits between Port Ginesta and Sitges.
+Many people come to Port Ginesta near the sleepy Catalonian town of Garraf, between Port Ginesta and Sitges.
 People come, often they stay and never say goodbye, as it’s straightforward to fall in love with this place.